uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     Furthermore, it won't turn into a "ritual" or "management" if you ensure that you actually *use* that inspiration to give up and restrain things that you now see as unwholesome through newfound clarity—no matter how justified you feel they are or how integral to your life they have become.
 Even if it's not a fully fledged focusing technique or similar, virtually anything you practice will be a form of management and distraction when your fundamental intention is to try to have your cake and eat it too: when you want to sidestep the suffering bit, while at the same time being unwilling to evict all the habits and behaviors based on craving that you still have, and which create the fertile ground for suffering to arise in the first place.

     On the other hand, if you do have that kind of resolve, then even if something uplifts your mind, it's not necessarily a problem because you made sure to remove everything unwholesome beforehand, and you have nothing to deceive yourself about.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ijwbpm/dhamma_as_inspiration_or_management/mbtn8j4/)** _2025-02-09 11:50:59 *(in reply to a comment not included)*:

+    >Do you mean adopting an attitude where you only stick to the practice when feeling inspired and neglect it when inspiration runs out?

+    The intention to keep the precepts and not act upon sense desire or aversion has to be rooted deeper than the inspiration so that it stays even when inspiration goes.

+    >Here, "understanding the meaning" would refer to relating the ideas one is reading about to one's own experience — not just liking the idea of impermanence, but actually trying to see the things one likes as impermanent?
+So a mind under full sway of the hindrances would only like the ideas on an intellectual level, while the hindrances can't be in full control if one is able to relate to the meaning on a personal level

+    Yes.
+A tangible recognition that the things that you personally take pleasure in and rely on are impermanent, and that this delight thus makes you *liable* to suffering at any moment—regardless of whether the things themselves are good or bad—will naturally inspire you to give them up.
+But you have to then actually go through with abandoning them and not just remain with the inspiration to do so.
+Inspiration also won't fully nor permanently remove the pain of withdrawal from the addictions, and at some point you will have to simply put up with it, with or without inspiration.
+Just like when giving up a physiological addiction.

+    >So would it be a genuine wish if the aim is to expose oneself to ideas that one already knows intellectually but covers up in day-to-day life?
+Is this what is meant in Ud 4.1:

+    You can tell if the wish is genuine by what you do after you get the clarification.
+Do you keep living as before, or do you align all your subsequent actions with the context that was rekindled?
+It's well and good if an addict is reminded of why he should stop taking his drug, but his search for such reminders is not genuine if he continues giving in as usual.

+    >I guess an attendant of the Buddha already knows about the benefits of ethics, seclusion, etc. but still needs talks and exposure to those ideas to not cover that information up again?

+    "Covering up" does not happen accidentally, but only when you go and act against your better judgment, and someone who's diligent wouldn't do that.
+So it's more like being exposed to those ideas would help them recognize more refined ways that they might still be giving in to craving, where it's not anymore due to heedlessness but due to a lack of clarity.

 ---